UoMResearchIT/r-shinysender/README.md

 The aim of this package is to provide tools and a Shiny app to allow users to easily send their Shiny apps to a remote Shiny server.
 Apps published on the server will be public.

-This branch is for a generic server (i.e. no UoM specific configuration)
+This branch is for a generic server (i.e. no UoM specific configuration).
+There are some minimal instructions on a suitable server configuration at the end of this file

 ## Usage